-The New York-based operator plans on adding retail kiosks and betting windows for Illinois sports betting sites to the lounge as soon as they get that approval from the Illinois Gaming Board, Chris Jones, who serves as FanDuel’s vice president of communications, told IllinoisBet.com.
+The New York-based operator plans on adding retail kiosks and betting windows for in person sports betting to the Chicago Sports Betting scene as soon as they get that approval from the Illinois Gaming Board, Chris Jones, who serves as FanDuel’s vice president of communications, told IllinoisBet.com.

 Jones said the two-story lounge, which has 1,300 square feet of video screens, along with full food and beverage service, has been a main attraction for the company since opening in mid-October, even though retail wagers can’t be placed at the facility yet.

 “We are continuing to work with our partners at the United Center and state and local officials on when we'll be able to start to operate as a sportsbook there and do that legally,” Jones said.
 “At the moment it is a lounge and will remain as such.”

 Jones said FanDuel isn’t concerned about the turnaround time it’s taken for IGB approval, saying they’ve learned each state handles sports betting licenses in their own way.